 Affordable Housing SPD

-The Affordable Housing SPD sets out in detail Mole Valley District Council (MVDC)'s approach to the implementation of the Core Strategy Policy CS4 - The Provision of Affordable Housing.
+The Affordable Housing SPD sets out in detail MVDC's approach to the implementation of the Core Strategy Policy CS4 - The Provision of Affordable Housing.
 This is an important document for all those considering new housing development in the district.
 The Affordable Housing SPD was updated in July 2014 and again in January 2018 to reflect changes to national planning policy and affordable housing strategies.
 The January 2018 update includes a Viability Checklist to guide developers who wish to submit viability evidence in support of a planning application (see Appendix 5 of the Affordable Housing SPD).
 The Viability Checklist sets out the information required by MVDC, in a structured format, to assist with the efficient processing of applications.

 For more information, view the Affordable Housing SPD and the Affordable Housing Addendum 2016 (produced to shown how MVDC addresses changes as a result of the Ministerial Statement (see 'Downloads').
 Further information can also be found on the CIL and Housing Affordable Housing Contributions page.